Donal Ormonde

 Donal Ormonde (born 21 January 1943) is an Irish former Fianna Fáil politician and radiologist.
 He first stood for election to Dáil Éireann at the February 1982 general election, in the Waterford constituency, but was unsuccessful.
 He won a seat there at the November 1982 general election, but lost it at the 1987 general election.
 He was nominated by the Taoiseach in 1989 to the 19th Seanad.

-His father John Ormonde was a TD for Waterford from 1947 to 1965.
+His father John Ormonde was a Fianna Fáil TD for Waterford from 1947 to 1965.